MollieS/todo_challenge/README.md

 * Create a persistance layer (e.g. MongoDB), or use LocalStorage or the filesystem through Node
 * Make it look purdy (CSS) - try a framework like Bootstrap or Foundation

+## How to run

+* bower install & npm install will download all dependecies
+* npm start will start up the http-server and serve the page on localhost:8080

+## Languages

+* written in Javascript/Angularjs
+* tested with jasmine and protractor